IntelLabs/nlp-architect/doc/source/CONTRIBUTING.rst

   .. code-block:: bash

-      make test   # ensure all are OK make style  # ensure there are no style related issues make lint   # (optional).
-We still have a fair bit to clean up currently!
+      nlp_architect test   # ensure all are OK nlp_architect style  # ensure there are no style related issues

 5. If necessary you may want to update and/or rebuild the documentation.
    This all exists under doc/source and is in